 There are other obvious draws to Dubai as well, of course.
 There is the tax-free salary, accommodation paid for, flight allowance and medical insurance, etc.

 If this is resonating with you are you feel like Dubai may be for you, I’ll let you know all you need to know about requirements, application process and what to expect, with a focus on PE teaching for the British Curriculum.
+If you're looking for more information about teaching in general in Dubai, not PE specific, check out this article!

 Now before I make a list about these requirements I want to let you know that there are so many schools in Dubai.
 They are constantly opening up new ones- seriously I actually don't know where they are going to get the students from, but hey!
 It’s good news for you right?
 As there are so many schools, I'll write down the requirements that the ‘better’ schools would be interested in.
 When I say better, I mean that they will offer more comprehensive packages and a higher salary.